PacificBiosciences/IsoSeq/docs/classification/isoseq-collapse.md

 Collapse mapped reads into unique isoforms using _isoseq collapse_.

 ```
-isoseq3 collapse <mapped.bam> <collapse.gff>
+isoseq collapse <mapped.bam> <collapse.gff>
 ```

-Note: `isoseq3 collapse` by default will collapse isoforms containing 5p degradation as of version `3.8.0`.
+Note: `collapse` by default will collapse isoforms containing 5p degradation as of version `3.8.0`.
 To turn this off `--do-not-collapse-extra-5exons` should be used.
 This option is recommended for bulk IsoSeq.

 ### Ouptut